emqx/eip/active/0038-secret-registry.md

 1. **Namespace→global fallback with no opt-out** — the shape of an earlier draft: any namespaced miss falls through to global unconditionally.
-Rejected because it offers no way to keep a global secret tenant-invisible; a name-guess from any namespace would exfiltrate any global secret. `share_ns` (default `true`) keeps the convenient default while restoring that control — a global secret that must not be disclosed to tenants is marked `share_ns = false`, at which point it is unreachable from and unlisted to every namespace.
+Rejected because it discloses every global secret to every tenant with no way to hold one back; a name-guess from any namespace would exfiltrate any global secret.
+The per-secret, opt-in `share_ns` (default `false`) restores that control — a global secret is unreachable from and unlisted to every namespace until an operator deliberately marks it `share_ns = true`, so the credential that was never meant to be tenant-facing stays private by default.
 2. **Per-namespace allowlist** — a global secret carries the list of namespaces it is offered to ("share to these tenants only").
 This is the *honest, targeted* form of disclosure and the natural